 Without a formally established, comprehensive Plan - which should not be constrained by the annual agreed-upon costs for road maintenance, per the Agreement, but instead reflect the full life cycle and costs of the road inventory - neither the Board nor taxpayers can be assured that Town money is being spent in the most responsible manner.
-A comprehensive Plan would show the Board and taxpayers the total annual cost to repair Town roads.
+For example, a comprehensive Plan would show the Board and taxpayers the total annual cost to repair Town roads every seven to 10 years, regardless of a given road's ADT.
 A proper inventory and associated records help support the continuance of a properly developed Plan.
 This becomes especially important when there is turnover in the Highway Superintendent position.
 Moreover, a long-term Plan enables the Board to plan for proper funding of future improvements.
 While prices for highway maintenance and construction materials have fluctuated, a long-term plan could include assumptions of future increases or a range of possible prices.